 Contact a Grand Forks Probate Attorney

 Please join us for an upcoming FREE seminar.
-If you have additional questions about acting as an Executor during the probate process, or you need assistance during the probate of an estate, contact a Grand Forks probate attorney at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions about acting as an Executor during the probate process, or you need assistance during the probate of an estate, contact a Grand Forks probate attorney at German Law by calling 701-738-0060 to schedule an appointment.